Zang3th/RenderingEngine/README.md

    - [GLFW](https://github.com/glfw/glfw)

 ### Using & Compiling
-   - Currently only for linux
+   - Currently only for linux, using CMake as a buildsystem
-   - There will be a guide on how to build the engine or a script that does everything for you, when it's a bit more matured
-   - For now:
       - Clone the repository
       - Install the dependencies (cglm, FreeType, Chipmunk2D, GLFW)
          - Take a look at the credits to find the repositories
-      - Execute one of the shell scripts or the Makefile itself to build the demo applications
+      - mkdir build
+      - cd build/
+      - cmake ..
+      - make
       - Run the demo applications

 ### License